Tealium/tealium-java/README.md

 * If you have **account specific questions** please contact your Tealium account manager

 ## Change Log
+- 1.3.1 Persistent Data
+    - Updated track method to use a copy of Persistent Data to stop event data unexpectedly being stored.
 - 1.3.0 Remove visitor_id and switch to event endpoint
     - "tealium_visitor_id" and "tealium_vid" removed
     - Use the "event" endpoint using the POST method with json